29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

 #components.pro-con(
   pros: [
     - Agility: Slides more so it has greater theoretical turning ability
-    - Easy to implement: Since theres fewer wheels there's fewer gears to deal with allowing for more space for game specific components such as wings, intakes or lifts
+    - Easy to implement: Since there are fewer wheels there's fewer gears to deal with allowing for more space for game specific components such as wings, intakes or lifts
     - Lighter: Less components so robot will weigh less meaning motors have less load to move ],
   cons: [
     - Less power: Fewer wheels so there's less traction, which means less pushing power
-    - Lighter: Less weight so its easier to push around ]
+    - Lighter: Less weight so it's easier to push around ]
  )
  === 6 Wheels
 6 wheels is a balance between manoeuverability and power.
-However, its trickier to implement since it requires motor stacking.
+However, it's trickier to implement since it requires motor stacking.
 #components.pro-con(
   pros: [
     - Agility: Still slides but not as much as a 4 Wheel Drive
     - Power: Balanced power but still less traction than an 8 Wheel Drive ],
   cons: [
-    - More complex: Requires motor stacking so its design as a drivetrain is more complex, which can mean its more difficult to implement game scoring subsystems.
+    - More complex: Requires motor stacking so its design as a drivetrain is more complex, which can mean it's more difficult to implement game scoring subsystems.
   ]
  )
  === 8 Wheels